 Bowls, Cups and Utensils

-We use two REI polypropylene bowls (2.3 oz each) for breakfast (oatmeal or granola) and dinner (freeze-dried or home-dehydrated)
+We use two GSI polypropylene bowls (2.3 oz each) for breakfast (oatmeal or granola) and dinner (freeze-dried or home-dehydrated)

 An adjunct to this article is Meal Planning for the John Muir Trail where I talk extensively about food so I won’t dwell on the topic here.
 Though it’s written about the JMT, the general concepts are the same for any of my trips.

 I did a rough calculation of the protein content of our typical backcountry diet and found it lacking in protein, at about 40 grams per day.
-To boost it to 60 I add a protein bar of 20 g and that solved that problem.
+To boost it to 60 grams, I add a protein bar with 20 grams and that solved that problem.

 See my book, “The Hungry Spork, A Long Distance Hiker’s Guide to Meal Planning” for more information.